On-Line Learning Opportunities

 HEAT ILLNESS SAFETY

-CDC Immunization Webinars-Multiple course offerings related to best practices in immunization.
+CDC Immunization Courses - Multiple course offerings related to best practices in immunization.
 Some courses offer CEs.

 INFECTION CONTROL (Check the various sites as costs differ)